devbasil/yugabytedbrust/README.md

 > create_new_user_profile_query() inside your controller function route eg http://127.0.0.1:4055/api_v1/create

-> select_user_profile_query() inside your controller function route eg http://127.0.0.1:4055/api_v1/profile
+> select_user_profile_query() inside your controller function route eg http://127.0.0.1:4055/api_v1/read

-> update_full_name_and_age_query() inside your controller function route eg http://127.0.0.1:4055/api_v1/create
+> update_full_name_and_age_query() inside your controller function route eg http://127.0.0.1:4055/api_v1/update

 > delete_user_profile_query() inside your controller function route eg http://127.0.0.1:4055/api_v1/delete

-## REAL WORKING APP EXAMPLE USING ACTIX WEB, YOU MAY USE ANY WEB FRAMEWORK YOU WANT
+### FOR A WORKING APP EXAMPLE USING ACTIX WEB

-Check how to invoke the query functions with appropriate parameters by cloning a working REST JSON API example see the *crud_controller.rs*
+You can check how to invoke the query functions with appropriate parameters by cloning a working REST JSON API example below

+>see the crud_controller.rs
+> git clone